oriane/celegans_neuron_tracking/README.md

 ## To Install

-Make sure that module in requirement.txt are installed.
+Make sure that modules in requirement.txt are installed.

-The modul gmmreg has to be installed manualy, instruction can be found at https://github.com/bing-jian/gmmreg-python (Installation instruction can be found in the READ ME of the Repository.)
+The module gmmreg has to be installed mannualy, instruction can be found at https://github.com/bing-jian/gmmreg-python (Installation instructions in the READ ME of the Repository.)

 ## To Run

+Create two folder at root level: data and produced.

 Result of the segmentation of the file to track has to be in the data folder.